-LumaFusion is a professional video editing app that mimics the functions of desktop software like Premiere Pro and Final Cut Pro X. As well as comprehensive multi-track editing, you can add titles, captions, and a semi-transparent logo, without leaving the app.
-Here is a tutorial to get you started.
+LumaFusion is a professional video editing app that has the functions of desktop software like Premiere Pro and Final Cut Pro X. As well as comprehensive multi-track editing, you can add titles, captions, and a semi-transparent logo, or even import and layer an animated HEVC file with alpha, without leaving the app.

 Here is a detailed reference guide to get you started.

 It’s also possible to import branded fonts into LumaFusion.
 Here is a reference guide article explaining how to do this.

 KineMaster is more than a video editing app.
 It allows you to add titles, captions and a logo.
 The app requires payment to remove the watermark.